aw0s/ls-command/README.md

 Python implementation of Linux ls command.

 # Platform
-The program works only on Linux.
+The program currently works only on Linux.
 I'm planning to make it work on Windows too.

 # Download
 To download the project, type `git clone https://github.com/aw0s/ls-command.git` in folder which you want the program to be placed in.
 You can also download ZIP file and then unpack it.